danielarmbruster0314/Project-Fortune-Cookie-App/README.md

 # Project-Fortune-Cookie-App

+# Pitch
+    Have you ever wanted to gain insight and direction from the universe at large as to what your soul purpose is on this planet....?
+Me too and unfortunatly this app doesnt do that however it can provide you with a nugget of wisdom or offer you the opportunity to potentaily give someone else a nugget of wisdom with this fun fortune cookie app.

 --***IMPORTANT*** note that before using the app you must first start a node in your terminal for the db.json server before utilizing the app otherwise it will not function properly--
                                         set up node by using the command " json-server --watch db.json " in your terminal